 Symptoms of this disease may start to appear as an Adult and as an Older Adult.

 The age symptoms may begin to appear differs between diseases.
 Symptoms may begin in a single age range, or during several age ranges.
-The symptoms from some diseases may begin at any age.
-Knowing when symptoms began to appear can help medical providers find the correct diagnosis.
+The symptoms of some diseases may begin at any age.
+Knowing when symptoms may have appeared can help medical providers find the correct diagnosis.

 Prenatal